 And that's why we feel so unprepared when we are self employed.

-But now that you are a contractor for any of these gig companies, it's all on you.
+But now that you are a contractor for gig economy companies, it's all on you.
 No one is taking taxes out for you.
 They just send you the money and the rest is up to you.

 A lot of us are really accidental business owners.
 We may not have planned to actually BE a business, but here we are, being taxed like one.

-That's a stark reality: There are TWO taxes involved here.
+That's a stark reality: Worse, we find out there are TWO taxes involved here.
 Income tax and Self Employment Tax.

-The thing is, you ALWAYS had two taxes involved.
+The thing is, you ALWAYS had two taxes to pay.
 As an employee, you had income tax and FICA (Social Security and Medicare).
-Being self employed, Self Employment Tax is our version of FICA.
+We just never thought about it because we didn't have to file forms like we do for our income tax.
+It just got taken out of our checks.

 We'll cover more on those things later in the guide.

-You can follow the menu for the guide, one at a time, or just pick and choose the articles that you need help with.
+You can follow the menu for the guide, one at a time.
+Or you can pick and choose individual articles that deal with a specific question.

 This is about helping you understand how your earnings as an independent contractor, business owner and self employed individual will impact your taxes overall.
 It's designed to speak specifically to our situation, as gig economy couriers with companies like Instacart, Grubhub, Doordash, Uber Eats, Instacart and Postmates.